Or browse the quick start

 1. Create your account

 Visit the home page and sign in.
-LoggerMan uses Clerk for authentication.
-After sign-in, open the dashboard — your user record is created automatically on first visit.
+After sign-in, open the dashboard — your account is ready on first visit.

 2. Create a project